robseb/Django2FPGAdemo/README.md

         ### Plot the ADC Values #####

-        # We want to show the last 100 messages, ordered most-recent-last
+        # Plot the latest 100 data points in time order
         adcData = adcChvalue.order_by('-timestamp')[:100]

         y_data= []